Peskarski/carousel/README.md

     </tr>
   </table>

-Then data is used as the prop 'data' in the Carousel component.
+Data array is used as the prop 'data' in the Carousel component.

 ```js
 <Carousel data={data} size='400' />